rainbowwarriorconnection/rainbow-warrior-connection.github.io/index.md

 ### Justin
 - Interests in alphabetical order
 - The website is easy and simple
-- Doesn’t look professional/ interesting
+- Doesn't look professional/ interesting
 - Can include more things to filter by (experience, other things)
 ### V (Name kept Anonymous)
 - They layout is organized and is easy to navigate.